Eunotosaurus: Classification

 Eunotosaurus was incorporated in a recent 2010 phylogenetic analysis that sought to determine the origin of turtles.
 Turtles have recently been considered diapsids on the basis of genetic and phylogenetic evidence, and thus more closely related to modern lizards, snakes, crocodiles, and birds than parareptiles.
-However, with the inclusion of Eunotosaurus and the Late Triassic stem turtle Proganochelys, the resulting phylogenetic tree placed turtles outside Diapsida in a position similar to turtle's original placement as parareptiles.
+However, with the inclusion of Eunotosaurus and the Late Triassic stem turtle Proganochelys, the resulting phylogenetic tree placed turtles outside Diapsida in a position similar to turtles' original placement as parareptiles.
 This study claimed that Eunotosaurus shared derived features of its ribs and vertebrae with the earliest turtles, thus making it a transitional form.
 The study identified several features that united Eunotosaurus with turtles in a true clade.
 These include broad T-shaped ribs, ten elongated trunk vertebrae, cranial tubercles (small projections on the surface of the skull), and a wide trunk.
 The clade consisting of Eunotosaurus and turtles was called Pan-Testudines (defined as all animals more closely related to turtles than to any other living group).
 More derived pan-testudines, such as the earliest turtle Odontochelys, have a plastron.

 The following cladogram shows the phylogenetic position of the Eunotosaurus, from Ruta et al., 2011.

 The cladogram below follows the most likely result found by another analysis of turtle relationships, published by Rainer Schoch and Hans-Dieter Sues in 2015.
 This study found Eunotosaurus to be an actual early stem-turtle, though other versions of the analysis found weak support for it as a parareptile.

 The following cladogram is adapted from a 2022 study by Simões et al. Here, Eunotosaurus was recovered as neither a parareptile or a stem-turtle, but as a basal neodiapsid located outside the reptilian crown group.